 In addition to fulfillment of the general requirements of the Graduate College, admission

-to M.A. study in history is based upon the recommendation of the Graduate Studies
+to the M.A. study in history is based upon the recommendation of the Graduate Studies

-Preference is given to applicants majored in history as an undergraduate.
+Preference is given to applicants who majored in history as an undergraduate.
 The Graduate Studies Committee will consider other applications on an individual basis.
-Students with insufficient undergraduate hours in history may be required by the Graduate Studies Committee to take additional hours at the 5000/6000 level.
+Students with insufficient undergraduate hours in history may be required by the committee to take additional hours at the 5000/6000 level.
 Students applying to Plan I are expected to have made progress toward proficiency in a foreign language before seeking admission.
-For more information on how to apply:

 The Department of History offers two plans leading to the Master of Arts degree.
 Each requires at least thirty hours of graduate level course work, including a grade of B or better in Historical Methods (HIST 5023), and a thesis.